How to Wire a 3-Way Switch: A Step-by-Step NEC Guide

 Expanding Control with Four-Way Switch Integration

-To control a light from three or more locations, four-way switch integration is required.
-A 4-way switch (a double-pole, double-throw or DPDT switch) is placed between the two 3-way switches.
-The traveler pair from the first 3-way switch connects to one pair of terminals on the 4-way switch, and the traveler pair going to the second 3-way switch connects to the other pair.
-You can add as many 4-way switches as needed between the two 3-ways.
+To control lights from three or more locations, four-way switch integration is required.
+A 4-way switch (double-pole, double-throw) is placed between the two 3-way switches.
+The traveler pair from the first 3-way connects to one pair of terminals on the 4-way, and the traveler pair continuing toward the second 3-way connects to the other pair.
+Add as many 4-ways as needed between the two 3-ways, following proper traveler continuity and box fill rules.

 A Note on Installing Smart 3-Way Switch Kits